-- There are quite a few board games available with dating and sexual theme.
+- There are quite a few board games available with dating and sexual themes.
 I have left these out on purpose – they will have to wait for a dedicated article or you can discover them on your own.

-(15 minutes, easy)
+(15 minutes, very easy)

 (20 minutes, easy)

-Another tile-compiling game, in Patchwork two players are trying to build a patch cloth on a personal board (9×9), using tiles of different types and sizes.
+Another tile-placement game.
+In Patchwork two players are trying to build a patch of cloth on a personal board (9×9), using tiles of different types and sizes.

-The gameplay is a mix of trying to fit the tiles nicely together, while keeping track at your money, calculating how much to spend and how much you will get back from it in the future.
-As the players move on the time track marker board, they can also earn special tiles, just to spice things up.
+The gameplay is a mix of trying to fit the tiles nicely together, while keeping track of your money, calculating how much to spend and how much you will get back from it in the future.
+As the players move on the time track marker board, they can also earn special tiles that add to the variability.

-When both of the players reach the end of the marker, game ends, and scoring begins.
-Player with the most points wins (obviously).
+When both of the players reach the end of the marker, the game ends, and scoring begins.
+The player with the most points wins (obviously).

 (30 minutes, easy)

-We’re not done with tile-compiling board games just yet.
-Carcassonne is “only” 18 years old and has become a classic already.
-Players build a landscape features like cities, farms, roads and cloisters, and earn points by placing their meeples strategically on them.
+We’re not done with tile-placement board games just yet.
+Carcassonne is “only” two decades old and has become a classic already.
+Players build landscape features like cities, farms, roads, and cloisters.
+Then they earn points by placing their meeples strategically on them.

 (30 minutes, easy)

-Gameplay is fast and is a blend of tactics and luck.
+The gameplay is fast and is a blend of tactics and luck.
 I wish luck would play a slightly lesser role, but you can’t have everything, I guess.

-7 Wonders: Duel
+8. 7 Wonders: Duel

 (30 minutes, medium)

-Besides cards, resources can also be bought from the bank.
+Besides cards, resources can also be bought from the bank for coins.
 The price increases, if your opponent already has that resource.